 Much like traditional portfolio management, IT project portfolio management focuses on maximizing value, optimizing resource allocation, and ensuring that investments align with the strategic goals of an organization.
 However, IT projects come with their own unique challenges, requiring tailored strategies and tools to maximize ROI.

-Specific challenges of managing complex IT project portfolios
+Key challenges when managing complex IT project portfolios

 One of the primary challenges in managing IT project portfolios lies in the ever-changing nature of technology itself.
 The fast pace of innovation makes long-term planning a challenge, meaning IT portfolio management must remain highly responsive.